Doctor Neo Cortex: Voice portrayal

 Cortex is voiced by Brendan O'Brien in the first Crash Bandicoot game, and by Clancy Brown from Crash Bandicoot 2: Cortex Strikes Back up to Crash Nitro Kart.
+Describing his performance as Cortex, Brown said that the character "comes from all of the bad guys I've ever seen on TV, all of the bad guys I've ever seen in movies... all the mad scientists, like Dr. Smith from Lost in Space—all those ‘evil geniuses.'”
 Brown eventually left the series due to his dissatisfaction with the video game industry's financial compensation for voice actors.
 For Crash Twinsanity, Lex Lang was called in for an audition to replace Brown, and was given an explanation that Vivendi Universal Games considered Brown's performance to be "too mean".
 After voice director Chris Borders described Cortex to Lang and had him listen to signature samples of Brown's performance, he encouraged Lang to play Cortex as more flamboyant and self-absorbed.
 Lang eventually created a depiction of Cortex that was "master evil with a bit of a childish feminine side that leaks out in his tirades" that had everyone laughing at the lines and the character.
 Monty Python's Flying Circus was an additional influence on Lang's delivery as Cortex.
 Lang voiced Cortex from Twinsanity onward.
 In a flashback to Cortex's childhood in Crash Twinsanity, he is voiced by Debi Derryberry, while Corey Burton voiced Cortex when he is momentarily turned into an infant in the Crash Bandicoot N. Sane Trilogy.